zalyoung/gitlab-handbook/content/handbook/entity/israel-ltd.md

 ### Gifts

-As customary in Israel, GitLab offers monetary gifts to team members during major holidays (Passover and Rosh Hashannah) and during major life events, such as birth of a child, or marriage.
-These gifts will be provided via gift card and reported as taxable income.

-The People-Connect Team will administer this benefit.
+As customary, Gifts are offered for major holidays such as Passover and Rosh Hashanah at the company's discretion.
+These gifts are provided through a gross payment in payroll.
+Please note that the gift amount will be subject to taxation.

 ### Medical